Firefly Aerospace Blue Ghost: Blue Ghost M3

 A third Blue Ghost mission is planned for 2028.
 The mission plan includes a rover, with a landing near the Mons Gruithuisen Gamma lunar dome.
-Instruments from the Lunar-VISE project at University of Central Florida will be included on the lander and rover.
+As part of the CLPS CP-21 task order, instruments from the Lunar-VISE project at University of Central Florida will be included on the lander and rover.

 Blue Ghost M4

 A fourth Blue Ghost mission, planned for 2029, was announced on July 29, 2025.
 The mission plans to land on the rim of Haworth Crater near the lunar south pole.
 The mission will deliver two rovers and three scientific instruments to the lunar surface.
 One of those rovers, MoonRanger, had originally been scheduled for a mission which would have been conducted by Masten Space Systems.
-Another rover will come from the Canadian company Canadensys Aerospace.
+Another rover was expected to come from the Canadian company Canadensys Aerospace.
+In March 2026 the Canadian Space Agency ended the funding for that rover.

 Blue Ghost M5

 In a September, 2025 filing with the SEC, Firefly reported that a "proprietary commercial customer" had selected Blue Ghost for an additional, dedicated mission.